 - Medical procedures: Pelvic or prostate surgery.

-- Bladder and bowel issues: Overactive bladder muscles, constipation, urinary tract infections, interstitial cystitis.
+- Bladder and bowel issues: Overactive bladder muscles, constipation, urinary tract infections.

-- Medications and diet: Diuretics (water tablets), caffeine, alcohol, fizzy drinks, spicy or acidic foods.
+- Medications and diet: Water tablets, caffeine, alcohol, fizzy drinks, spicy or acidic foods.

-- Bladder habits and fluid intake: High fluid intake, frequent “just in case” urination, anxiety.
+- Bladder habits and fluid intake: High fluid intake, frequent “just in case” toilet visits, anxiety.

-- Neurological conditions: Stroke, MS, Parkinson’s disease, spinal injury, diabetes.
+- Neurological conditions: Stroke, Multiple Sclerosis, Parkinson’s disease, spinal injury, diabetes.

 What Can Help